TerminalTears/dotfiles/README.md

 ---

-**Step 1.)** Create a directory on your machine to store your docfiles.
+**Step 1.)** Create a directory on your machine to store your dotfiles.
 I chose a directory named 'dotfiles'.

     $ mkdir ~/.dotfiles